rachel-github/GCD_Project/README.md

     6. Extracting a subset of the data containing only the variables representing the mean and standard deviation measurements

+    7. Fixing the variable names to remove dashes, parentheses, and duplicated substrings.

     7. Creating a tidy data set containing the average of each variable for each activity and subject